chb/smart-docs/updates/smart_0.5/index.md

 online documentation.
 A panel has a code of its own, and groups together individual lab results which can also be queried independently.
 Please, take a look in case you haven't seen this model before.

+Finally, the [Problems](/reference/data_model#Problem) model was extended to allow problem status annotation and referencing of relevant encounters.

 For a full description of the SMART 0.5 data models, visit our [Data Model Page](/reference/data_model)